You Turn My Life Around

 You Turn My Life Around is the first solo studio album released by Charlie Wilson.
 It was released on July 21, 1992 from Bon Ami Records, through a production and distribution agreement with the then called MCA Records.
 The album peaked at #42 on Billboard's R&B Album chart when it was released in 1992.
-First single was the New Jack Swing patterned "Sprung On Me".
+The first single was the new jack swing patterned "Sprung On Me".